armijnhemel/binaryanalysis-ng/doc/polygots.md

 data) is run.
 If this fails then the other parsers are tried (most promising parser first) until one succeeds.

-2. all parsers are tried in parallel and results are either recombined later or kept as separate unpacking paths.
+2. all parsers are tried in parallel and results are either recombined (where possible) or kept as separate branches of unpacking.